AutoxingTech/axbot_restbook/docs/reference/device.md

 ## Sensor List

-Since 2.12.0
+Available since version 2.12.0.

-Return all sensors and their main topics, for human inspection in quality control process.
+Returns a list of all sensors and their primary topics, intended for human inspection during the quality control process.

 ```
 curl http://192.168.25.25:8090/device/sensors